 Long-term sustained rise in blood glucose can lead to serious tissue organ damage such as

-Often people do not know how their blood glucose levels are fluctuating on a day-to-day basis or which foods are responsible for triggering a high glycemic response (rise in blood glucose post consumption).
+Often people do not know how their blood glucose levels are fluctuating on a day-to-day basis or which foods are responsible for triggering a high glycemic response (rise in blood glucose post-consumption).

 The only way to find out about these episodes is by:

-Using this powerful technology, one can find out foods which lead to a ‘Glycemic Shock’ to one’s body.
+Using this powerful technology, one can find out foods that lead to a ‘Glycemic Shock’ to one’s body.
 With the help of these innovative technologies and personalized coaching, one can then plan a suitable nutrition plan to prevent such glycemic shocks.
-We believe that these scientific advances can help one to prevent the long-term consequences such as organ damage as well as slow down aging.
+We believe that these scientific advances can help one to prevent long-term consequences such as organ damage as well as slow down aging.

-Though understanding your personalized glycemic response is the best way to overcome the glycemic shocks, here are some simple tips for decreasing glycemic shocks in your day to day life:
+Understanding your personalized glycemic response is the best way to overcome the glycemic shocks, here are some simple tips for decreasing glycemic shocks in your day to day life:

 To conclude, we all are responsible for our own health.
 The old adage- ‘health is wealth’ has never been truer than in 2020.
 Choosing the right foods for maintaining blood glucose within normal ranges is an important aspect of staying healthy and fit now and till your 70s.